w3f/research/docs/polkadot/implementors-guide/guide.md

 New parablock candidates may arrive from a potentially unbounded set of collators.
 This subsystem chooses either 0 or 1 of them per relay parent to second.
 If it chooses to second a candidate, it sends an apropriate message to the **Candidate Backing** subsystem to generate an appropriate `Statement`.

 All parablocks which peers have seconded are also sent to the Candidate Backing subsystem for re-validation.
+As seconded peers are tallied, double-votes are detected.
+If found, a report is sent to the **Misbehavior Arbitration** subsystem.

 In the event that a parablock candidate proves invalid, this subsystem will receive a message back from the Candidate Backing subsystem indicating so.
 If that parablock candidate originated from a collator, this subsystem will blacklist that collator.
 If that parablock candidate originated from a peer, this subsystem generates a report for the **Misbehavior Arbitration** subsystem.

 TODO: more details, protocol, etc